+Saving used to be a struggle for me, particularly for large items, such as washers and dryers.
+I used them without thinking that one day I would need to replace them if they broke down.
 To solve the problem, I started setting aside a little bit of money each time I washed a load of clothes, like you would in a laundromat.
 This tactic ensures that I have money when it's time to replace these appliances.
 It has also encouraged me to wash my clothes less because I'm paying each time I use the machines.

 When I first got out of college, I tried to do my taxes myself.
 Dealing with income forms from three states proved too frustrating, so I went to an expert.
 A friend suggested I take a basic tax class to get a better handle on my filings.
 It was one of the best decisions I ever made.
 I've done my own taxes since then.
 I save more just by knowing the deductions and credits for which I'm eligible.